 Below, we explain the difference between the two and how to prevent and protect against security threats.

 The Difference Between Prevention and Protection

 Prevention generally comes before protection and is meant to avert the threat before it occurs.
-An example of prevention for business security includes a set of rules or reminders about best safety practices.
+An example of prevention for business security includes a set of rules or reminders about best safety practices for cyber security.

 Protection is the next step and usually takes over if prevention fails.
-Protection is a combination of security equipment and safety procedures that are used to defend against and eliminate threats.
-Protection involves action plans or strategies with steps to follow if there is an emergency.
+Protection is a combination of security equipment and safety procedures used to defend against and eliminate threats.
+A monitored fire alarm and subsequent emergency evacuation plan are examples of quality protection.

-Although prevention and protection are different, they should both be used simultaneously to secure your business from possible threats.
+Although prevention and protection are different, use both simultaneously to secure your business from possible threats.

 How to Prevent Security Threats